 Facilitate communication across different projects and cross-functional teams

-A project manager ensures individual projects are carried out on time, within budget, and aligned with goals.
+A project manager, on the other hand, ensures individual projects are carried out on time and within budget by following the project management life cycle.
 They assemble team members, plan project costs, manage risks, and make sure team members are on schedule.
 Specific tasks can include:

 Plan and acquire project resources like budget, teams, and tools